coredns/coredns/notes/coredns-1.7.0.md

 The CoreDNS team has released [CoreDNS-1.7.0](https://github.com/coredns/coredns/releases/tag/v1.7.0).

 This is a **backwards incompatible release**.
+Major changes include:
+* Better metrics names (PR #3776)
-Major changes include: better metrics names, and newly added `transfer` plugin that removes the need for plugins to perform their own zone transfers.
+* New `transfer` plugin that removes the need for plugins to perform their own zone transfers. added `transfer` plugin that removes the need for plugins to perform their own zone transfers.

 As this was already backwards incompatible release, we took the liberty to stuff is much of it in